nkma1989/azurefunctions-keras-model/README.md

 You can test this endpoint using the python script testAPI.py
 ```
-python testAPI.py -e https://keras-mnist-functionapp.azurewebsites.net/api/mnist-httptrigger?code=FcRtK6oRY3ookPegxwv04ba2HDapTuOgwCg6lfPsdplVC9miouRTuw==
+python testAPI.py -e <Function endpoint>
 ```
 You can test the blob trigger by uploading images from testimages folder into the images container in blob storage.
-The result can be seen in the images-processed folder og the table using Azure table explorer:
+The result can be seen in the images-processed folder and the table, using Azure table explorer or the Azure portal:

 ![host_start](https://github.com/nkma1989/azurefunctions-keras-model/blob/master/readme_images/blobtrigger_result.jpg)